 - Once the veggies are soft, break the tofu in chunks and add it to the mixture along with the seasonings.

-- Cook everything together, using your spatula to break up the tofu, until heated through.
+- Cook everything together, using your spatula to break up the tofu into crumbles, until heated through.

-- Remove the skillet from the heat and stir in the pesto.
+- Remove the skillet from the heat, stir in the pesto, and enjoy.

 While this dish is delicious on its own for breakfast or dinner, you can also try it with sides such as the following: